 Is 5-HTP safe?

 The National Institutes of Health has declared 5-HTP to be "possibly unsafe."
-In a 2010 update, the NIH noted there is not enough evidence to support many claims, and because of the possible harm it has caused, the agency advised people not to take it until more is known.
+The NIH has noted there is not enough evidence to support many claims, and because of the possible harm it has caused, the agency advised people not to take it until more is known.

-The Natural Medicines Comprehensive Database says 5-HTP may be unsafe because of the link to EMS and advises against using it.
+The Natural Medicines Comprehensive Database says 5-HTP "is POSSIBLY SAFE when taking by mouth appropriately.
+It has been used safely in doses up to 400 mg daily for up to one year."
+However, because of the link to EMS, it advises caution when using it.
 The FDA also warns of the need for caution.
-Peak X was linked to a 1991 case of EMS in a consumer taking 5-HTP.
+The impurity Peak X was linked to a 1991 case of EMS in a consumer taking 5-HTP.
 In 1998, researchers at the Mayo Clinic tested six batches of 5-HTP and discovered small amounts of peak X - similar to the contaminant that caused the outbreak of EMS -- in every one of them.
 (Later tests by the FDA also found the contaminant.)

 The analyzed 5-HTP supplements contained only 3 to 15 percent as much peak X as did the tainted tryptophan, but that's enough to put people taking large amounts of 5-HTP at risk.
 One book, 5-HTP: The Natural Way to Overcome Depression, Obesity, and Insomnia, recommended taking 300 to 900 milligrams of the supplement each day, and Mayo Clinic researchers say such doses could easily cause trouble.
 If you take 5-HTP, keep the dose small and see your doctor if you notice any signs of EMS, which include fatigue, muscle pain, numbness, and tingling.